buttonsrtoys/mvvm_plus/README.md

       MyOtherWidget(super.key) : super(
         viewModelBuilder: () => MyOtherWidgetViewModel(
           register: true,
-          name: 'Header', // <- distinguishes from other registered View Models of the same type ),
+          name: 'Header', // <- unique name
+        ),
       );
     }

-and then get the `ViewModel` by type and name:
+and then get the ViewModel by type and name:

     final headerText = get<MyOtherWidgetViewModel>(name: 'Header').someText;
     final footerText = get<MyOtherWidgetViewModel>(name: 'Footer').someText;

 ## Adding additional ChangeNotifiers

-The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views.
+The ViewModel constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views.
 MVVM+ uses [Registrar](https://pub.dev/packages/registrar) under the hood which has widget that you can add to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),